The Tulsa Area United Way invests all contributions locally, and is a locally-governed, independent 501c3 non-profit organization.

-In 2010, a total of 5,800 volunteers contributed 62,500 hours in support of the Tulsa Area United Way.
+In 2017, 8,077 volunteers contributed 66,981 hours in support of the Tulsa Area United Way.

 The Legacy Society is an organization of leadership donors who have included the Tulsa Area United Way in their estate planning, providing for the long-term needs of the community.

-The Tulsa Area United Way offers a planned giving program that includes a variety of gift annuities for investors, allowing them to plan for a comfortable retirement while supporting a nonprofit organization.
+The Tulsa Area United Way offers a planned giving program that includes a variety of gift annuities for investors, allowing them to plan for a comfortable retirement while supporting a non-profit organization.